open-pay/openpay-ruby/README.md

 If a ruby hash is passed in as in input, a hash will be returned as the method output. if a json string is passed in as an input, a json string will be returned as the method function output.

-This code excerpt from a specification demonstrates how you can use hashes and json strings  interchangeably
+This code excerpt from a specification demonstrates how you can use hashes and json strings  interchangeably.

 Methods without inputs will return a ruby hash.